 Amounts are set aside from revenue to meet repairs and maintenance spend at Waterfield Leisure Centre.
+An income smoothing reserve protects the Council from large expected changes to the contract income.

 Welland Procurement

 Amounts are set aside when there are underspends on the Procurement Unit budget to help manage an orderly reduction in costs in the event that clients do not renew their contracts with the Unit.